 Blueberries are $3/pint.

 We offer pick-your-own raspberries in our new raspberry high-tunnels.
 These beautiful fall berries are available from late-August through the end of October.
-When raspberries are in season, they are available for picking every day except Monday and Friday.
+When raspberries are in season, they are available for picking every day except Monday.
 Hours of operation are the same as the rest of the farm.

 Raspberries are $5/pint.